36 years ago - Doris Zeul is born

 13 years ago - 23-year-old Doris is diagnosed with a rare fatal blood disorder.
 She begins siphoning spinal fluid from victims to extend her own life.

-11 years ago - 25-year-old Doris tries to harvest spinal fluid from Diana, and becomes magically empowered.
+11 years ago - 25-year-old Doris tries to harvest spinal fluid from Diana Prince, and becomes magically empowered.

 8 years ago - 28-year-old Doris's powers are stabilized by Gorilla Grodd, who grants her the ability to increase her size exponentially.